dapr/docs/reference/api/bindings_api.md

 ```

 The `data` field takes any JSON serializable value and acts as the payload to be sent to the output binding.
-The metadata is an array of key/value pairs and allows to set binding specific metadata for each call.
+The metadata is an array of key/value pairs and allows you to set binding specific metadata for each call.

 ### URL Parameters

 Parameter | Description
 --------- | -----------
 daprPort | the Dapr port
-name | the name of the binding to invoke
+name | the name of the output binding to invoke

 ### Examples